-Blade placement is also excellent because of the four “mini towers” that automatically align the blades in place.
+Blade placement is also excellent because of the four “mini-towers” that automatically align the blades in place.

-Men have raved about how this product shaves which is good.
-I must warn you that this is a mild razor and if you have a wiry tough beard, you may want to opt for something more aggressive.
+Men have raved about how this product shaves, which is good.
+I must warn you that this is a mild razor, and if you have a wiry, tough beard, you may want to opt for something more aggressive.

 Let’s say your neck area is the most sensitive.
-Use the more aggressive setting on your cheek and lip area then lower the setting when shaving your neck.
+Use the more aggressive setting on your cheek and lip area and then lower the setting when shaving your neck.

 This is the beauty of an adjustable – you don’t need two separate razors to do the job.